 Despite its silliness, I hope you learned a little something about yourself.
 I have felt all of these concerns at one time or another—maybe you too, can relate!

 And while yes, our excuses are understandable and our concerns valid, women are too often hurt or left behind because they aren’t confident with money.
-It is high time our generation shatters free from this tired, age-old narrative.
+It is high-freaking-time our generation shatters free from this tired, age-old narrative.
 I vow to do my part, but your personal growth won’t happen without a commitment to that growth.
 That includes a pledge to explore your relationship with money.
 Today, we’re just having fun and pokin’ at the sleeping bear, but keep at it!
 Keep poking!
 Keep thinking!
 How does money make you feel?
 What do you see as your biggest roadblocks to achieving financial confidence?
 What can I do to help?